amargett/ShipDQuery/README.md

+# credit for ShipD dataset goes to Noah Bagazinski and MIT Decode Lab

 # run getData file
 # you will be prompted to enter an integer "boatInt".
 This represents the index of the boat within the ShipD dataset you
 # would like to access.
 This will then output the data associated with this boat in the following order: